Day 1: Cusco to Cock-of-the-Rock Lodge

 A brief stop at Huacarpay Lake, specifically to look for the endemic Bearded Mountaineer.
 We continue over the highlands, and look for Andean Goose, Andean Lapwing, Mountain Caracara and Andean Flicker The Manu Road drops into the Amazon cutting through amazing habitats of cloud forest, ranging in altitude from 3,600m to 600m.
 In the afternoon we visit a Cock-of-the-Rock lek and spend the night at Cock-of-the-Rock Lodge

 The morning at the feeders at the Cock-of-the-Rock Lodge until lunch.
-In the afternoon we travel to Amazonia Lodge.

 The veranda at Cock-of-the-Rock Lodge has a number of hummingbird feeders and plants that attract hummingbirds, also fruit tables for tanagers.
 Some of these are Violet-fronted Brilliant, Many-spotted Hummingbirds, Speckled Hummingbird, Fawn-breasted Brilliant, Wire- crested Thorntail, Wedge-billed Hummingbird and with some luck, Buff-tipped Sicklebill.